shekodn/financial-api/README.md

 #### Endpoint  /api/v1/users
-You can see all users
+You can list all users.

 #### Output: